Tascott railway station

 Tascott railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the southern Central Coast suburb of Tascott opening in October 1905.

 Platforms and services

-Tascott has two side platforms that are about 2 cars long.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
+Tascott has two side platforms.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Gosford, Wyong & Newcastle via Strathfield.
+There are 3 weekday morning peak hour services from Wyong to Sydney Central via Gordon.